-If your new employer has a Defined Contribution Registered Pension Plan, you may be able to transfer the tax-exempt amount of the CV into the new plan as long as it is accepted by the new plan.
+If your new employer has a Defined Contribution Registered Pension Plan, you may be able to transfer the tax-exempt amount of the CV into the new plan.
 If a portion of the CV amount is not tax-exempt, you will receive this amount in cash, less withholding tax.

-- Unlike a defined benefit pension plan like the PSPP, future benefits are not guaranteed with defined contribution pension plans; you won't know the value of your pension until you retire, because it will depend on a number of factors including investment returns and interest rates. - You may have to make your own investment decisions on how to invest your retirement funds; you'll have to check with your new pension plan administrator to learn about your options. - Check with your new pension plan administrator to find out if the plan offers the following benefits and what the eligibility requirements are: early unreduced retirement, inflation protection, insured benefits in retirement and survivor benefits.
+- Unlike a defined benefit pension plan like the PSPP, future benefits are not guaranteed with defined contribution pension plans; you won't know the value of your pension until you retire, because it will depend on a number of factors including investment returns and interest rates. - You may have to make your own investment decisions on how to invest your retirement funds; you'll have to check with your new pension plan administrator to learn about your options.